Wandering Around Berlin, Germany: Things to Do & Travel Guide

 Tags: dresden, europe, germany, saxony

 Visiting Aachen & its Beautiful Cathedral – Things to Do & Travel Guide

 The first place I ever visited in Germany was actually the relatively unknown town of Aachen, a cute town near the French and Belgian borders.
 It’s known for being the home of Charlemagne’s cathedral and is also the hometown of Anne Frank’s mother.
-Though there’s a world of difference between Aachen and Berlin, Aachen still has a lot to offer for history buffs.
+Though there’s a world of difference between Aachen and popular German cities like Berlin, Aachen still has a lot to offer for history buffs.

 Aachen started out as a spa town in Roman times, and it grew to be one of Emperor Charlemagne’s favourite places centuries later.
-Subsequently he made Aachen the centre of his empire (so … Continue reading
+Subsequently he made the town the … Continue reading

 Tags: aachen, europe, germany